Hera Hyesang Park

-Other recent opera engagements include Ms. Park’s Met Opera debut as the First Wood Nymph in Dvořák’s Rusalka, her Glyndebourne Festival debut as Najade in Strauss’s Ariadne auf Naxos, and Juliette in Gounod’s Roméo et Juliette with the Korea National Opera in Seoul.
-She has also appeared in concerts with both the New York Philharmonic and the Los Angeles Opera, and gave recital debuts on Canada’s ProMusica Dominica Series and Carnegie Hall’s Neighborhood Concert Series.
-While at Juilliard, Ms. Park also sang Amina in La Sonnambula and Fiorilla in Il Turco in Italia, for which Opera News magazine remarked, “Her solid, refined fioritura delivery was matched by glamour, temperament and, above all, an ability to put bel canto splendor to expressive use.”
+Other career highlights include Gounod’s Roméo et Juliette with the Korea National Opera and concerts with the New York Philharmonic and the Los Angeles Opera.
+While at Juilliard, Ms. Park sang Amina in La Sonnambula and Fiorilla in Il Turco in Italia, for which Opera News magazine remarked, “Her solid, refined fioritura delivery was matched by glamour, temperament and, above all, an ability to put bel canto splendor to expressive use.”

-Ms. Park’s honors and awards include first prize in the April 2016 Gerda Lissner Foundation International Competition, second prize and the Audience Choice Award at the 2015 Montreal International Musical Competition, and winning second place overall in the women’s division in Placido Domingo’s 2015 International Operalia competition, as well as taking First Prize in the
+Ms. Park’s recent awards include the 2018 Hildegard Behrens Foundation Award, First Prize in the April 2016 Gerda Lissner Foundation International Competition; Second Prize and the Audience Choice Award at the 2015 Montreal International Musical Competition; and winning Second Place overall in the women’s division in Placido Domingo’s 2015 International Operalia competition — as well as taking First Prize in the Women’s Zarzuela division.

 Shooting star soprano Hyesang Park thrilled the glittering a-list audience at the 2018 Met Gala.
 Ms Park performed a selection of songs by Mozart, Puccini, Duparc, Obradors, Gounoud.
 She wore a stunning gown by Giambattista Valli personally selected by Vogue’s...